Reasonable Accommodations in Trinity

 Allow student to record lectures

 If a student is unable to take accurate notes in a lecture on account of their disability, students may request that they record the lecture on a Dictaphone.
 This request only applies to lectures and may not be seen to apply to tutorials or classes of a practical nature (e.g. laboratory work).
-As in the case of provision of lecture notes, the student will sign a Code of Practice with the College Disability Service that states that the recordings made are for their own personal use and will not be shared.
+As in the case of provision of lecture notes, the student will sign a Code of Practice with the Trinity Disability Service that states that the recordings made are for their own personal use and will not be shared.

 Recording of lectures – College Calendar Part I General Regulations

 Students may not make audio or visual recordings of lectures without the express consent of the individual lecturer.
 Students with disabilities may be permitted to record lectures if it is deemed a reasonable accommodation by the Disability Service.
-Students will be advised that all recordings remain the property of College and are for personal use only.
+Students will be advised that all recordings remain the property of Trinity and are for personal use only.
 See also DATA PROTECTION (section VIII) and COPYRIGHT (section IX).

 Allow additional time to develop practical skills